 This trip is offered over a fixed period

-Indicated pricing per caravan (4 persons, 5 with a child under 12 years old) per week
+Indicated pricing per caravan (max.
+5 persons, one being under the age of 12), per week

 Terms of payment: